Skip to main content

 Knowledge of

-• Basic hardware and software related to facilities security systems.
+• Hardware and basic software related to facilities security systems.

-• Basic methods, tools and techniques of testing, troubleshooting, problem solving and maintenance of hardware and software related to facilities security systems.
+• Methods, tools, and techniques of testing, troubleshooting, problem solving, and maintenance of hardware and software related to facilities security systems.

-• Basic operational characteristics of technology related to access control, alarm monitoring and security surveillance systems.
+• Basic operational characteristics of technology related to facilities security systems.

 Ability to

-• Install, configure, maintain, repair and modify a variety of computer equipment, software, communications, servers and desktops, and related peripheral equipment and systems.
+• Install, configure, maintain, repair and modify a variety of hardware, electronics, computer equipment, software, communications equipment, servers, peripheral equipment and related systems.

-• Analyze, diagnose and repair lock malfunctions in both hardware and software systems.
+• Analyze, diagnose and repair malfunctions in both hardware and software systems.

-• Intermittently, review and evaluate documents related to department operations; observe, identify and problem solve office operations and procedures; understand, interpret and explain department policies and procedures; explain operations and problem solve issues for the public and with staff.
+• Intermittently, review and evaluate documents related to department operations; observe, identify and problem solve operations and procedures; understand, interpret explain, and propose policies and procedures; explain operations and problem solve issues for the public and with staff.

 • Learn to troubleshoot problems related to facilities security and communication systems; identify and locate the source of the problem; diagnosis problem and develop logical, reliable solutions; and initiate corrective actions.

-• Learn to install, maintain, repair and modify a variety of computer equipment, software and electronic equipment and systems relative to facility security.
+• Learn to install, maintain, repair and modify a variety of computer equipment, software, and electronic equipment and systems related to facilities security.

 • Communicate technical issues to individuals with varying degrees of information technology knowledge.